 Flights with any non-EU passport holders are required to give at least 24hrs prior notice and photocopies of the passport and entry visas will be required.

 Border Force have produced a web based system to enable pilots to easily submit a GAR.
 Please use Submit a GAR.
 Registration is required and the system is free to use.

 You should title your email: ‘GAR, airfield registration, name of airfield, postcode of airfield (if known)’.
 Please check the attached guidance in the Related Content section before completing and submitting the GAR form.

 Aircraft departing the UK are entitled to claim back the duty paid on the fuel via HO60 Form

 (Channel Islands, Isle of Man, Northern Ireland and The Republic of Ireland)

 Terrorism Act 2000

 Redhill Aerodrome is not a designated aerodrome for the purposes of the above Act.
 Therefore pilots of flights intending to operate to or from Channel Islands, Isle of Man, Northern Ireland or Republic of Ireland must give prior notice of their intended flight to Surrey Police Special Branch.
 The contact numbers for Surrey Police Ports Unit are: Monday -Friday (0800 – 1630 hours) 01483 482436 or 482437.
 Outside these times use 101.
-Alternatively, use the GAR Form and email it to Surrey and Sussex Police Ports Unit.
+Alternatively email your flight details to Surrey and Sussex Police Ports Unit.